reddec/web-form/README.md

 offers [OIDC](https://web-form.reddec.net/authorization) integration for authorization, with the ability to use OIDC claims, such as usernames, in templating and default values.

-WebForms allows for the sending of multiple POST requests ([WebHooks](https://web-form.reddec.net/webhooks)) after form submissions to facilitate integration with external systems.
+WebForms allows for the sending of multiple notifications (ex: [WebHooks](https://web-form.reddec.net/notifications#webhooks) or [AMQP](https://web-form.reddec.net/notifications#amqp)) after form submissions to facilitate integration with external systems.
 It provides a configurable retry strategy for reliability.

 Flexible [templating](https://web-form.reddec.net/template) enables the prefilling of fields and the generation of personalized greeting messages.